Why is it Important to Protect Healthcare Systems?

 8. Unencrypted Healthcare Data

-Unencrypted data, whether stored or transmitted, can be easily intercepted and accessed by unauthorized individuals.
 In one case, a staff member at the Hong Kong Sanatorium and Hospital lost a USB flash drive containing personal data on 68 patients.
 This example highlights the need for proper encryption and data handling practices.

 Partner With a Managed IT Services Provider to Protect Your Healthcare Systems